Articles in this section

 1. Go to the registration page editor and click Widgets on the left navigation.

-2. Search for Speakers from the list of widgets
+2. Search for Speakers from the list of widgets.

 3. Select/drag and position to show on your registration page.